Anchorage plans downtown district celebrating mushing

-ANCHORAGE, Alaska — Anchorage officials and business groups are planning to designate a section of downtown to honour the sport of dog mushing.
+ANCHORAGE, Alaska — A section of downtown Anchorage will honour the sport of dog mushing, city officials and business groups announced.

-KTVA-TV reports the city, Greater Anchorage Inc. and the Anchorage Downtown Partnership announced plans Monday to name a stretch of Fourth Avenue the Anchorage Mushing District.
+The city, Greater Anchorage Inc. and the Anchorage Downtown Partnership announced plans Monday to name a stretch of Fourth Avenue the Anchorage Mushing District, KTVA-TV reported .

 The project would include installing signs, banners, plaques and a steel truss arch marking the ceremonial start of the 1,000-mile (1,610 kilometre) Iditarod Trail Sled Dog Race.

+Officials also plan to create a Mushing Hall of Fame celebrating the champions of sled dog races.

+"One of the important things every city needs is iconic architecture, iconic arts and things that are immediately identified with the identity of the city," Anchorage Mayor Ethan Berkowitz said.
+"We will do things to generate community pride and make sure people who visit our city have more reasons to stay here, which is extremely important for our economy."

-Officials plan to raise money for the project in part through sponsored bronze dog paws and profiles that will placed on the sidewalk.
+Officials plan to raise $45,000 to start the project.
+They will need about $650,000 to complete it.
+A committee plans to raise money in part through sponsored bronze dog paws and profiles that will placed on the sidewalk.

+"We're starting at zero funds," said John McCleary, executive director of Greater Anchorage.
+"We need to have developed drawings and all the things the city needs for approvals."

-Greater Anchorage Executive Director John McCleary says the area will serve as a tourist destination, introducing summer visitors of the city to mushing.
+The area will serve as a tourist destination, introducing summer visitors of the city to mushing, McCleary said.

+"It's an experience summer visitors never get, and we're going to try and tell the story," McCleary said.

+Officials aim to complete the project's first phase in 2021.
+Future phases could include adding bronze statues of mushing greats.

 Information from: KTVA-TV, http://www.ktva.com